-The food services program during the Virtual Instructional Model in the first semester of the 2020-2021 school year will include Grab-and-Go meals to at all school locations, with the exception of Burleigh Manor Middle School and Hammond High School, where construction is ongoing.
-Meals will be provided at no cost to any HCPSS student, and all children 18 and under, through December 31, 2020, subject to U.S. Department of Agriculture funding availability.
-After December 31, 2020 or unless the USDA extends the waiver for free meals, meals will be provided based on the eligibility status (free, reduced-price, or paid).
+The food services program during the Virtual Instructional Model in the first semester of the 2020-2021 school year will include Grab-and-Go meals to be offered at all seventy-six (76) sites.
+Meal sites will operate for four days per week and students/parents will be provided meals for Monday through Friday, based on the eligibility status (free, reduced-price, or paid).
+Food and Nutrition Services will issue new income eligibility guidelines and FARMS application forms for the 2020-2021 school year, and households will be strongly encouraged to complete and submit applications online.

-Grab-and-Go meals will be served Monday through Friday from 8:00 a.m. - 9:00 a.m. and 10:45 a.m. - 12:45 p.m. and breakfast and lunch can be picked up at either meal time.
-Meals may be picked up at any location where meals are being served.
-Children do not need to be present; parents/guardians may pick up meals for their child(ren).
-Those with children attending multiple schools may do a single-stop meal pickup.
-Parents must indicate their child(ren)'s name(s) when picking up meals.
 The entire HCPSS student community will receive an email blast from the HCPSS Communications Department on or around August 18, 2020, encouraging eligible families to apply for FARMS for school year 2020-2021.
 Translated versions of the application are available within the online application.
 Paper applications will also be available at all meal sites for those who wish to use this medium.